Glioblastoma Causes & Risk Factors

-Glioblastoma cells have more genetic abnormalities than the cells of other types of astrocytoma brain cancer.
-As a result, researchers believe that several different genetic mutations are involved in the development of these cancers.
+However, research has revealed that glioblastoma cells have more genetic abnormalities than the cells of other types of astrocytoma brain cancer.
+Researchers believe that several different genetic mutations are involved in the development of glioblastoma.
 These genetic mutations can be caused by:

 - Inherited DNA defects

-- Cumulative effects of exposure to chemicals and other carcinogens
+- Cumulative effects of exposure to certain chemicals and other carcinogens

 - High-dose exposure to ionizing radiation